pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 kubectl -n pipecd port-forward svc/pipecd 8080
 ```

-### 3. Registering a kubernetes application
+### 2. Deploy a kubernetes application with PipeCD

+Above are all we need to set up your own PipeCD (both control plane and agent), let's use the installed one to deploy your first Kubernetes application with PipeCD.

+#### 2.1.
+Registering a Kubernetes application
-Navigate to the `Applications` page, click on the `ADD` button on the top left corner.
+Navigate to the `Applications` page, click on the `+ADD` button on the top left corner.

 Go to the `ADD FROM SUGGESTIONS` tab, then select:
 - Piped: `dev` (you just registered)